 Reference to any “substantiated” Recipient Rights violations by the organization of principal staff over the past five years.

-2. Description of Scope of Work: The proposal should describe a work plan indicating the Residential Provider’s approach that will accomplish the specific tasks outlined in the RFP.
-The Residential Provider should describe the philosophy that will be utilized, along with the interest and capacity to meet the requirements outlined in this RFP.
-The Residential Provider’s approach must include an explanation of the system that will be utilized to perform the requested services.
+2. Description of Scope of Work: The proposal should describe a work plan indicating the Provider’s approach that will accomplish the specific tasks outlined in the RFP.
+The Provider should describe the philosophy that will be utilized, along with the interest and capacity to meet the requirements outlined in this RFP.
+The Provider’s approach must include an explanation of the system that will be utilized to perform the requested services.

 3. Identification of Anticipated Problems: The proposal should identify and describe any anticipated or potential problems, the approach to resolving these problems and any special assistance that will be requested from MCCMHS.

-4. Conflict of Interest: The Residential Provider should identify any potential conflict of interest that exists in regard to the residential service provider’s ability to respond to this Request for Proposal.
+4. Conflict of Interest: The Provider should identify any potential conflict of interest that exists in regard to the service provider’s ability to respond to this Request for Proposal.
 This includes a description of their relationship to MCCMHS or any of its agents/agencies, together with a statement explaining why such relationships do not constitute a conflict of interest relative to performing the service outlined in the proposal.

-5. Residential Provider Assurances: The selected Residential Provider will be required to assume responsibility for all services offered in their proposal.
-The Residential Provider must agree not to discriminate against employees or applicants for employment on the basis of race, religion, color, national origin or handicap.
+5. Provider Assurances: The selected Provider will be required to assume responsibility for all services offered in their proposal.
+The Provider must agree not to discriminate against employees or applicants for employment on the basis of race, religion, color, national origin or handicap.

-6. Costing of Residential Services: The Residential Provider must provide their proposed unit (per diem) rate for the following:
+6. Costing of Services: The Provider must provide their proposed unit rate for the following:

 H2023 – Supported Employment, per 15 minutes ($8.65 per unit).

-H2023 TT – Supported Employment, per 15 minutes, when multiple individuals are being served simultaneously ($3.12 per unit).
+H2023 TT – Supported Employment, per 15 minutes, when multiple individuals are being served simultaneously ($4.33).

 H2023 TG – Supported Employment, per 15 minutes, when implementing evidence-based Supported Employment methodology (Bidder to propose rate per unit for evidence-based services).

-H2016 – Comprehensive Community Support Services in the Residential setting

-T1020 – Personal Care Services in the Residential setting

-The Residential Provider must also be prepared to justify (by means of comprehensive budget figures) their proposed H2016 and T1020 rates.

 PROPOSAL EVALUATION: